What is a torn meniscus?

 Stiffness of the joint after surgery (more common)

 Problems from anesthesia

-An infection from the donated tissue (extremely rare)
+An infection from the donated tissue (very rare)

-Your own risks may be different based on your age, overall health, and other factors.
-Ask your healthcare provider about the risks that most apply to you.
+Your own risks may be different based on your age, overall health, and other things.
+Ask your surgeon about the risks that most apply to you.